Back to Blog

 The catch: approval doesn't write the claim

 A determination letter settles whether the project qualifies.
 It doesn't capture what happened: the experiments you ran, the approaches that failed, the hours your engineers actually spent, the expenditures behind the credit.
-The accelerated review is expenditure-focused, which means your cost records carry the claim.
+The determination settles eligibility and nothing else, which means your cost records still carry the claim.
 And if a later project falls outside the approval's scope, you're back to proving eligibility the ordinary way, where contemporaneous documentation decides how a CRA review goes.

 So pre-approval raises the bar on documentation rather than lowering it.
 The companies that get the most from this process pair it with continuous evidence capture: the project gets approved up front, and the proof accumulates automatically while the team builds.
 That's the model Glauq runs.
 AI documents the work inside the tools your engineers already use, then a qualified, independent SR&ED expert reviews and stands behind the claim before it's filed.
 Automation does the gathering; a named expert does the defending.
 A flat fee, not a percentage of your refund, covers both.